 Niagara Parkway: Ontario

-The historic Niagara Parkway, or "River Road,” is the route that Winston Churchill called "the prettiest Sunday afternoon drive in the world."
-This parkway follows the winding curves of the Niagara River, which divides Canada and the U.S.
+The historic Niagara Parkway, or "River Road,” is the route that Sir Winston Churchill called "the prettiest Sunday afternoon drive in the world."
+This parkway follows the winding curves of the Niagara River, which divides Canada and the United States.

 Bruce Peninsula: Ontario

-The Bruce Peninsula features one of the best portions of the Bruce Trail - an 800 km (almost 500 mile) hiking trail - that is comprised of splendid Ontario flora, fauna and water vistas.
+The Bruce Peninsula features one of the best portions of the Bruce Trail—an almost-500-mile hiking trail—that is comprised of splendid Ontario flora, fauna, and water vistas.
 Some of the trees are more than 1,000 years old and in the autumn, especially the end of September to the beginning of October, the colors are something to behold.

 Check the Ontario Parks Fall Colour Report for autumn color activity and great viewing spot suggestions.